habpanel/habpanel/docs/habpanel.md

 ![Selection widget](images/habpanel_widget-selection.png)

-The selection widget displays the current state of an item, much like a dummy widget, except it opens and a menu or a grid of automatically or manually configured choices for sending commands to this item.
+The selection widget displays the current state of an item, much like a dummy widget, except it opens a menu or a grid of automatically or manually configured choices for sending commands to this item.
 Various display options are available.

 #### Color picker (colorpicker)